chrisprice/d3-financial-components/site/src/components/series/boxPlot.md

 ---

 A [box plot series](https://en.wikipedia.org/wiki/Box_plot) is a convenient way of graphically depicting groups of numerical data through their quartiles.
 Boxes can be renderer vertically or horizontally based on the value of the `orient` property.
-If the `orient` is chosen to be `vertical` then the box\whisker properties will be in `yScale`, if set to `horizontal` the `xScale` will be used.

-The upper and lower end of each box are defined by the `boxUpper` and `boxLower` properties.
+The upper and lower end of each box are defined by the `upperQuartile` and `lowerQuartile` properties.
-The upper and lower whisker of each box are defined by the `whiskerUpper` and `whiskerLower` properties.
+The upper and lower whisker of each box are defined by the `high` and `low` properties.
+The line in the box is defined by the `median` property.
+The `barWidth` property specifies the width of the box and `cap` defines the width of the whisker end caps as a fraction of the `barWidth`.

 The following example generates a random box plot around each datapoint: